 - PU Cores: Provide moderate sound insulation, suitable for residential and commercial cabins.

-UAE-Specific Safety Features
+DUBAI-Specific Safety Features

 - Climate Adaptation: Panels resist UV radiation, humidity, and sand abrasion, ensuring safety in harsh conditions.